linyuehzzz/linyuehzzz.github.io/index.md

 <img src="assets/photo.jpeg" alt="Alt Text" width="20%" />

-I am an Assistant Instructional Professor of GIScience in Division of the Social Sciences and the College at the [University of Chicago](https://www.uchicago.edu/).
+I am Assistant Instructional Professor of GIScience in Division of the Social Sciences and the College at the [University of Chicago](https://www.uchicago.edu/).
 My research is situated at the intersection of geospatial data, computation, and human values.
-I develop computational and statistical methodologies to process, analyze, and visualize geospatial data in urban and regional contexts, emphasizing privacy, openness, fidelity, and fairness.
+One stream of my research is to develop new geospatial computing methods to process, analyze, and visualize geospatial data, primirily applied in urban and regional contexts.
+In addition, I am interested in improving decision-making with geospatial computing by ensuring privacy, transparency, and fairness.

 **Interests**